 ANSWER: The IMF has been pitching Washington to let their SDR become the new reserve currency.
 They claim this would eliminate the problem of the Fed having to worry about external influence v domestic.
 Let me say that this will NEVER eliminate the issues of international capital flows.
 The fixed exchange rate of Bretton Woods never prevented that problem and it was that very issue that brought it crashing down.
 Until we are ready to begin teaching the meaning of a floating exchange rate system and abandon Keynesian economics, I do not see this problem ever being eliminated.

 All of that said, the crisis we have is a LIQUIDITY Crisis.
+Next year, this will even wipe out the London metals market ending arbitrage and reducing liquidity.
 This time it has been created especially by the European Central Bank (ECB).
 By keeping interest rates negative and punishing banks for having cash, they have (1) lent into real estate to get higher yields but this type of asset cannot be sold easily, (2) buying emerging market debt to get a high-yield like Turkey.
 Turkey was the favorite of Spanish Banks and the capital controls that Turkey did before the election sent shivers down the spine of institutional investors.
 The ECB has driven banks into these markets that are notoriously illiquid.
 This means that under Basel III, banks will not have the liquid assets to support their capitalization requirements.
 It becomes more likely that the Basel III requirements will be suspended or else there will be a wholesale collapse of the banking system.